A Biblical Theology of The Kingdom of God

 3. The pattern in the New Testament

-In the New Testament the different modes of the Kingdom may be represented in time terms as a present reality experienced in the Christian church and as a coming future heavenly reality.
+In the New Testament the different modes of the Kingdom may be represented in time terms as a present inaugurated reality experienced in the Christian church and as a future reality which is yet to be realized.
 The present reality is a fading reality as the church moves toward the great falling away / the tribulation and the coming of "the new heaven and the new earth."

 The Present Kingdom.

 John the Baptist bursts into Palestine with the message that God is about to act to release his people, to secure the victory, and set up the Kingdom through the work of the long expected Messiah.
 A great expectancy develops, but the people look toward the political sphere instead of the spiritual.
 The Kingdom established by Jesus is not of this order of things, and therefore is not easily seen.

 In a quite unexpected way, the preliminary events that lead up to the establishment of the Kingdom are fleshed out in the life of Jesus himself.
 He, representing the new Israel, enters the sea at his baptism.
 He stands the test in the wilderness for forty days and forty nights.
 He struggles against the enemy, bringing ruin to his cities, Matt.12:25-29.
 Finally he is victorious over the enemy on the cross, 1Cor.15:55-57.
 It turns out that the Messiah, the Suffering Servant, is a corporate identity; he represents the people of Israel, the children of God.
 Unlike faithless Israel, always rebellious, Jesus is the faithful servant of God; he does not fail the test.
 The glorious truth is, that we, in all our frailty, can identify with the Messiah, stand in his shadow, join in his journey and share in his victory, Phil.3:10.